Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CONSTRAINTS ON COSMOLOGICAL MODELS

 Finally, we also use the J221 data set to constrain the $\Lambda$CDM and $w$CDM models by using the method of simultaneous fitting, in which the parameters of cosmological models ($\Omega_{\rm m}$, $h$, and $w$) and the relation parameters ($a$ and $b$) are fitted simultaneously.
-The results from the J221 sample combined with the OHD data set are shown in Fig. \ref{constrain5}, and summarized in Table \ref{tab3} with the 1$\sigma$ confidence level.
-It is found that the values of the coefficients of the Amati relation for the flat $\Lambda$CDM model and the flat $w$CDM model are almost identical, which are consistent with the results calibrating from the low-redshift data.
+The results from the J221 sample combined with the OHD data set are shown in Fig. \ref{constrain_simul}, and summarized in Tab. \ref{tab3} with the 1$\sigma$ confidence level.
+It is found that the values of the coefficients of the Amati relation ($a$, $b$, $\sigma_{{\rm int}}$) for the flat $\Lambda$CDM model and the flat $w$CDM model in simultaneous fitting are almost identical, which are consistent with the results calibrating from the low-redshift data.
+Compared to the results of Ref.~\refcite{Dainotti2022PASJ74} from GRBs+BAOs with EV ($\Omega_{\rm m}=0.286\pm0.015$, $H_0=67.219\pm1.050\ {\rm km}\ {\rm s}^{-1}{\rm Mpc}^{-1}$), Ref.~\refcite{Dainotti2023MN518} from SNe Ia+BAO+GRBs using GRBs with the correction for the evolution indicated with EV ($\Omega_{\rm m}=0.310\pm0.007$, $H_0=67.83\pm0.16\ {\rm km}\ {\rm s}^{-1}{\rm Mpc}^{-1}$; and $w$ = $-1.017\pm0.015$ for $w$CDM, fixing $\Omega_{\rm m}=0.3$, $h=0.70$), and Ref.~\refcite{Cao2022MN512} from GRBs+BAOs ($\Omega_{\rm m}=0.299^{+0.016}_{-0.018}$, $H_0=69.4\pm1.81\ {\rm km}\ {\rm s}^{-1}{\rm Mpc}^{-1}$), we find the result of $h$ with J221+OHD for a flat $\Lambda$CDM cosmology is consistent with Ref.~\refcite{Dainotti2022PASJ74,Dainotti2023MN518} and Ref.~\refcite{Cao2022MN512} at the 1$\sigma$ confidence level; and the result of $\Omega_{\rm m}$ is slightly different with Ref.~\refcite{Dainotti2022PASJ74,Dainotti2023MN518} and Ref.~\refcite{Cao2022MN512} at the 1$\sigma$ confidence level.
+We also find that the value of $w$ for a flat $w$CDM model with J221+OHD is consistent with Ref.~\refcite{Dainotti2023MN518} at the 1$\sigma$ confidence level.
+Following the same approach as in Ref.~\refcite{Dainotti2022MN514,Dainotti2022PASJ74,Dainotti2023ApJ951,Bargiacchi2023MN521}, we also consider the selection biases and redshift evolution for the J221 sample, and find that the fitting results of the cosmological parameters with and without correcting for the evolutionary effects for GRBs are almost identical.